rahmatnazali/rahmatnazali.github.io/_posts/2023-08-02-creating-hassle-free-and-markdown-based-blog-with-jekyll.markdown

 All Jekyll ste settings is found inside `_config.yml` and you may want to configure it to your need.

->**Important**: Jekyll `serve` supports auto-reloading by default to ease your development session.
+**Important**: Jekyll `serve` supports auto-reloading by default to ease your development session.
->But any change introduced inside `_config.yml` will not be auto-reloaded, so always restart your development server
->after each of the change you have done in this file.
+But any change introduced inside `_config.yml` will not be auto-reloaded, so always restart your development server after each of the change you have done in this file (I found it the hard way 😭).
->
->(I found it the hard way 😭)

 ### Optionally edit or override how the theme behaves